RoseCityRobotics/common_platform/docs/source/operations/advanced/firmware_updates.md

 # Firmware Updates

-This guide covers firmware update procedures for the PARTS Common Robotics Platform.
+This guide covers firmware update procedures for the RCR Common Robotics Platform.

 ## Overview